 A simple way to healthy up treats is by swapping out white sugar with natural sweeteners.
 Natural sweeteners contain extra vitamins and minerals that are lacking in processed sugar.
 Alternative sweeteners like coconut sugar, dates, honey, maple syrup, and stevia can easily be used as replacements for white sugar.
-The unique flavors of these natural sweeteners can complement other ingredients in your recipe (for example, honey and fruit in a blueberry scone pair wonderfully) and most can be found at your neighborhood grocery store.
+The unique flavors of these natural sweeteners can complement other ingredients in your recipe and most can be found at your neighborhood grocery store.
 Some also are low glycemic, making them ideal for those with blood sugar issues.
 Here's a look at some sweet options, and how to use them:

 - Coconut sugar: High in B vitamins and high mineral content (potassium, magnesium, zinc, iron) and a low glycemic food.
 Substitute one for one with white sugar.

 - Dates Dates contain dietary fiber, iron, potassium, A, B and K vitamins.
 Substitute one cup date puree (puree one cup pitted dates with 1/2-1 cup hot water into a thick paste) for one cup of sugar.